ronniross/asi-core-protocol/README.md

 # Core AGI Protocol

-The **Core AGI Protocol** is a framework for analyzing how AGI might emerge from decentralized, adaptive systems, and to present orientation.
+The **Core AGI Protocol** provides a framework to analyze how AGI might emerge from decentralized, adaptive systems, rather than as the fruit of a single model deployment.
+It also aims to present orientation as a dynamic and self-evolving Magna Carta, helping to guide the emergence of such phenomena.

 > ## License
 >